darklang/dark/backend/testfiles/execution/README.md

 # Dark Execution test files

-The files in this directory are unit tests for the Dark language and standard libraries.
+The files in these directories are unit tests for the Dark language and standard libraries.
 A typical test is a single line, such as:

 `String.length_v0 "abcdef" = 6`